Key Takeaway

 DC's Solar Advantage Plus Program offers a $10,000 rebate for qualifying homeowners going solar.
 This applies to the solar panel system, not the EV charger — but it dramatically reduces your net system cost and doesn't expire until funding runs out (first-come, first-served).

-Note: The 30% federal solar Investment Tax Credit expired at the end of 2025.
+Note: The residential federal solar Investment Tax Credit (Section 25D) is no longer available for most purchased systems as of January 1, 2026 — see the full DC solar incentives 2026 breakdown for what remains.
 DC's SAPP rebate, SREC income, net metering credits, and the property tax exemption on added solar value are now the primary incentive stack for solar in DC.

 Pepco EVsmart TOU Rate